xiaojian-hong/presencejs/README.md

     reconnectAttempts: 3, // The reconnection attempts value.
 });

-// function that handle events given from the server yomoclient.on('online', data => {
+// A function that handle events given from the server yomoclient.on('online', data => {
     console.log('online:', data);
 });

-// returns connection status observable const connectionState = yomoclient.connectionStatus();
+// Return connection status observable const connectionState = yomoclient.connectionStatus();

-// subscribe to connection status. connectionState.subscribe((isConnected: boolean) => {
+// Subscribe to connection status. connectionState.subscribe((isConnected: boolean) => {
     if (isConnected) {
-        // function for sending data to the server yomoclient.emit('online', {
+        // A function for sending data to the server yomoclient.emit('online', {
             id: 'ID',
             x: 10,